 All Summer Bridge students must attend Summer Orientation.

-The Summer Bridge Program is a five-week mandatory program beginning Sunday July 6th and running through Summer Term 5 (July 7th - August 7th).
+The Summer Bridge Program is a five-week mandatory program beginning Friday, June 26th, 2015 and running through Thursday, July 30, 2015.
 The focus of the Summer Bridge Program is to provide an extended orientation to the roles and expectations of Shippensburg University students.
 In addition to that, the program is designed to determine college readiness for our Summer Program students.
 Students must participate in a variety of activities such as placement testing and information sessions, as well as complete various educational inventories.

 All students will enroll into two college courses which will count for graduation credits, GPA, etc., which they must earn at least a "C" grade or better in each class in order to continue their enrollment into the fall semester.

 Students selected to participate in this program can expect to receive the following benefits: